-Within two hours from Quito and the star attraction of Cotopaxi National Park, Vulcan Cotopaxi is one of the most well-known and visited volcanoes in Ecuador. custom-made trips in Ecuador from Quito leave frequently, taking travellers to the park to hike to the refuge at the beginning of the ascent to the peak.
+Within two hours from Quito and the star attraction of Cotopaxi National Park, Volcano Cotopaxi is one of the most well-known and visited volcanoes in Ecuador. custom-made trips in Ecuador from Quito leave frequently, taking travelers to the park to hike to the refuge at the beginning of the ascent to the peak.

 In recent years the volcano has become active, setting off alarms of monitoring stations and causing officials to restrict access to the summit.

 While this is the case; the park, the refuge, and the volcano itself are well worth the trip to see.
 From the refuge and the glacier directly above, clouds roll by underneath the vantage points, and the horizon reveals the peaks of the other volcanoes in the area and reaches as far a Quito on a clear day.

 Cotopaxi is a snow-capped cone volcano, and its peak reaches heights of 5897 meters and is the second highest peak in the country.
 The refuge sits at 4800 meters and is a welcome sight after a heart-pounding hike from the parking lot below.
 A popular active endeavor on trips from Quito is biking from the parking lots of the refuge down steep inclines to the lowlands of the park below.